HeroiCraft/Bukkit-Duties/README.md

     Vault:
       Permissions: true #If true, Duties will use Vault's permissions system
       NameFormatting: false #If true, Duties will use Vault to format player names
-      Economy: false #If true, Addons will be able to use Vault for economy releated actions
     PreventTeleportCollision: false #Enable if players get stuck in the ground on dutymode teleports
     Broadcast-duty-changes: true #Set to true if the server should broadcast dutymode status updates
     ReminderCooldown: 2400 #The amount of tics between dutymode reminder messages